Cheyenne language: Translation history

 Early work was done on the Cheyenne language by Rodolphe Charles Petter, a Mennonite missionary based in Lame Deer, Montana, from 1916.
 Petter published a mammoth dictionary of Cheyenne in 1915.

 Current translations

 Currently there are many online resources that allow for the instant translation from any language to the Cheyenne language.
-There are online vocabulary lists, pronunciation guides, dictionaries, etc. Along with these resources, there are numbers of published books regarding the history of the language as well as explain its grammar These resources can be found online or in libraries that carry these published books.
+There are online vocabulary lists, pronunciation guides, dictionaries, etc. Along with these resources, there are numbers of published books regarding the history of the language that also explain its grammar.
+These resources can be found online or in libraries that carry these published books.

+The latest edition of an online Cheyenne dictionary is accessible from cheyennelanguage.org.